 - A. In determining the type and extent of the buffer required, the Borough shall take into consideration the design of the project structure(s) and site, topographic features which may provide natural buffering, existing natural vegetation, and the relationship of the proposed project to adjoining areas. - B. The width of the required buffer, as determined by the Borough, shall not be less than five feet. - C. A mix of ground cover and shrubbery vegetation and canopy trees, of such variety compatible with the local climate, may be required so that a dense screen not less than six feet in height will be formed within three years of planting.
-Plants shall be species identified by the Chapter 196 (Subdivision and Land Development).
-In lieu of the plantings, a solid fence six feet in height may be approved by the Borough. - D. Berms and landscaped walls or fences, compatible with the principal building design, may be incorporated in the required buffer.
+Plants shall be species identified by the Chapter 390 (Subdivision and Land Development).

+In lieu of the plantings, a solid fence six feet in height may be approved by the Borough.

+- D. Berms and landscaped walls or fences, compatible with the principal building design, may be incorporated in the required buffer.
 Front yard buffers shall be provided in the same manner to a height of not less than four feet; however, all clear sight triangles shall be maintained. - E. In any case, special consideration shall be given to existing residential uses and sites where residential uses are likely to be developed.
-In cases where the adjoining use is a commercial use, or when two or more adjacent properties are developed under a common site plan, the width and density of the buffer may be reduced if the Borough shall determine that the proposed use and adjoining use(s) are not incompatible. - F. Design details of buffers shall be included on the site plan, and buffers shall be considered "improvements" for the purposes of guaranteeing installation in accord with the requirements for "land developments" in

-Chapter 196 (Subdivision and Land Development).
+In cases where the adjoining use is a commercial use, or when two or more adjacent properties are developed under a common site plan, the width and density of the buffer may be reduced if the Borough shall determine that the proposed use and adjoining use(s) are not incompatible. - F. Design details of buffers shall be included on the site plan, and buffers shall be considered "improvements" for the purposes of guaranteeing installation in accord with the requirements for "land developments" in Chapter 390 (Subdivision and Land Development).
 It shall be the responsibility of the property owner to maintain all buffers in good condition and replace any dying or dead plants or deteriorating landscape material.

-§218-61 Landscaping
+§500-61 Landscaping

-Landscaping for land developments shall comply with the requirements of Chapter 196 (Subdivision and Land Development).
+Landscaping for land developments shall comply with the requirements of Chapter 390 (Subdivision and Land Development).
+Following the completion of any land development project, the failure to maintain the landscaping shall be subject to the enforcement provisions of this chapter.

-§218-62 Operations and Storage
+§500-62 Operations and Storage

-All facilities and operations of any principal use (with the exception of nurseries, agriculture and the display for sales purposes of new or used cars, motorcycles, trucks, trailers, vehicles, or farm equipment, in operative condition or other similar uses) including the storage of raw material, finished products, fuel, machinery and equipment and any other materials or supplies shall be enclosed and conducted within a building except as follows:
+All facilities and operations of any principal use (with the exception of nurseries, agriculture, and the display for sales purposes of new or used cars, motorcycles, trucks, trailers, vehicles, or farm equipment, in operative condition or other similar uses) including the storage of raw material, finished products, fuel, machinery and equipment and any other materials or supplies shall be enclosed and conducted within a building except as follows: